After-Shock/Cloudbox-wiki/Nativefier.md

+# Native

-The following steps will guide you through setting up Nativefier on your PC:
+The following steps will guide you through setting up Nativefier on your PC to generate apps.

 ## 1. Setup Nativefier